nahumsa/smol-sql/README.md

 SELECT city, EXTRACT(YEAR FROM entry_date) AS year FROM entries GROUP BY city; SELECT city, EXTRACT(YEAR FROM entry_date) AS year FROM entries GROUP BY city; SELECT city, EXTRACT(YEAR FROM entry_date) AS year FROM entries GROUP BY city; SELECT city, EXTRACT(YEAR FROM entry_date) AS year FROM entries GROUP BY city; SELECT city, EXTRACT(YEAR FROM entry_date
 ```

 In order to fix that I will add a specific stop sequence when fine tuning the model.
+I was able to surpass this problem by using `;` as a stop string.